-- Anticipated Changes to the Products and/or Services - We anticipate enhancements to our systems identified through analysis and enhancements which will be required to meet new Code or accounting requirements. - Listing of Products and/or Services - This area administers the charge card programs ensuring timely remittances to the card vendor and compliance with policies and procedures. - $\,\circ\,$ This area processes payrolls daily which results in the distribution of funds to state employees. - $\circ\,$ This area prepares the Report on Statewide Financial Management and Compliance.
+- Factors Impacting the Products and/or Services: - [Nothing entered] - Anticipated Changes to the Products and/or Services [Nothing entered] - [Nothing entered] - Listing of Products and/or Services - o This area processes payrolls daily which results in the distribution of funds to state employees. - o This area prepares the Report on Statewide Financial Management and Compliance.

-- Financial Overview
+Financial Overview

-- This area is almost entirely funded by general funds.
+This area is almost entirely funded by general funds.
 A small reimbursement is received annually from the Health Insurance Fund to cover for services rendered to the fund.

-- Financial Breakdown
+Financial Breakdown